GSA/pdf-filler/views/index.md

 Hosting
 ------

 The app is designed to be hosted on hosting services like heroku.
 If using Heroku, be sure to select the "Bamboo" build (which comes compiled with pdftk) and set an environment config for `PATH_TO_PDFTK` to `/usr/bin/pdftk`.
+Also, be sure to set AWS variables from .env.template as required.

 Examples
 --------